sahithyandev/s3/src/content/docs/computer-architecture/08-pipelining.md

 ### Control hazard

+Aka. branch hazard.
 When the outcome of a branch/jump instruction is unknown yet.
 Causes more performance loss compared to data hazards.
 4 solutions are commonly used.

 #### Taken branch